castacks/tartanair_tools/README.md

-# The dataset is moved to cloudflare!
+The dataset is moved to cloudflare!
 Thank [Scaled Foundation](https://scaledfoundations.ai/) for the support!
-We are now hosting the dataset on our own server at CMU.
-The downloading speed might not be as fast as before.
-For researchers outside US, please consider using a good VPN.
 If anyone or any research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.

 # TartanAir dataset: AirSim Simulation Dataset for Simultaneous Localization and Mapping
 This repository provides sample code and scripts for accessing the training and testing data, as well as evaluation tools.
 Please refer to [TartanAir](http://theairlab.org/tartanair-dataset) for more information about the dataset.